#1 Alternative to Meta Workplace.

 What makes your workforce tick: money or feeling valued?

 Alex Barber often deals with stereotypes in her work.
-'Frontline employees aren't interested in helping to shape processes' or 'they're always opposed to digitalization'.
+'Frontline employees aren't interested in helping to shape processes' or 'they're always opposed to digitalisation'.
 Companies often assume that salary is their only motivating factor.

 However, a study by the Boston Consulting Group comes to entirely different conclusions: Eight out of the ten most important factors that motivate commercial employees to quit relate to emotional rather than functional needs.
 At the top of the list: